Fractures (Broken Bones)

 What is a Fracture?

-A fracture is a break or crack in a bone.
-Fractures can vary significantly in severity, from minor cracks to complete breaks.
-Understanding the type, cause, and treatment of fractures is crucial for effective recovery.
+A fracture refers to a break or crack in a bone.
+The severity can range from minor cracks to complete breaks.
+Knowing the type, cause, and appropriate treatment is essential for proper recovery.

 Why Do Fractures Occur?

-Fractures typically occur due to trauma, such as falls, car accidents, or sports injuries.
-Bones weakened by conditions like osteoporosis are more susceptible to fractures.
-Repetitive stress on bones, often seen in athletes, can also lead to stress fractures.
+Fractures generally happen due to trauma, such as falls, car accidents, or sports injuries.
+Bones weakened by osteoporosis are more prone to fractures.
+Repetitive stress, often experienced by athletes, can also result in stress fractures.

 How Are Fractures Classified?